georgembugua00/credit_risk_classifier/README.md

 ## Hyperparameter Tuning:

-GridSearchCV and RandomizedSearchCV were employed to optimize the performance of the chosen models.
+- **GridSearchCV** and **RandomizedSearchCV** were employed to optimize the performance of the Random Forest Model.
 GridSearchCV performs an exhaustive search over a defined hyperparameter grid, while RandomizedSearchCV samples randomly from the grid, making it more efficient for large parameter spaces.
-Both techniques evaluate model performance using a scoring metric (e.g., precision) to identify the best hyperparameter combination for each model.
+- Both techniques evaluate model performance using a scoring metric (e.g., precision) to identify the best hyperparameter combination for each model.
+- However RandomizedSearchCV gave the best hyperparameters.

 ## Class Imbalance Mitigation:

-The credit risk data exhibits class imbalance, where loan defaults (minority class) are significantly outnumbered by non-defaults (majority class).
+- The credit risk data exhibits class imbalance, where loan defaults (minority class) are significantly outnumbered by non-defaults (majority class).
 This imbalance can lead to models prioritizing the majority class and performing poorly on defaults.
-To address this, we explored oversampling (creating duplicate minority class observations) and undersampling (removing majority class observations) techniques, acknowledging the potential trade-offs associated with each approach.
+- To address this, we explored oversampling (creating duplicate minority class observations) and undersampling (removing majority class observations) techniques, acknowledging the potential trade-offs associated with each approach.

-# Model Development and Evaluation
+# Model Evaluation

-We experimented with various machine learning algorithms to identify the best model for credit risk prediction.
-The key steps involved:

-- **Feature Selection:** Employed techniques like RFE (Recursive Feature Elimination) to identify the most relevant features for model training.

-- **Model Training and Tuning:** Trained and hyperparameter-tuned different models (e.g., Logistic Regression, Random Forest) using techniques like GridSearchCV and RandomizedSearchCV to optimize performance.

-- **Class Imbalance Handling:** Addressed class imbalance (unequal distribution of loan default vs. non-default cases) using techniques like oversampling or undersampling.

-- **Model Evaluation:** Evaluated model performance using various metrics like accuracy, precision, recall, F1-score, and ROC AUC score to assess the model's ability to correctly classify loan defaults.

 ## Results
 Random Forest with RandomizedSearchCV: The Random Forest model, tuned using RandomizedSearchCV, emerged as the best performer.